Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier

-We address the limitations imposed by the conservativeness of automatic PAC Privacy algorithms.
-First, we introduce the notion of \textit{Residual-PAC Privacy}, using $f$-divergence, to quantify the privacy that remains after information has been leaked by a data processing mechanism.
-While PAC-AP measures the amount of privacy loss incurred by a given mechanism, our Residual-PAC Privacy framework provides a complementary perspective by characterizing the remaining privacy guarantee that persists despite adversarial inference.
-When $f$-divergence is instantiated as KL divergence, our Residual-PAC Privacy is fully characterized by the conditional entropy up to a known constant that does not depend on the mechanism or the applied noise.
+We address this limitation of Auto-PAC in two ways.
+First, working within the general PAC Privacy framework, we develop two tractable post‐processing methods for Auto-PAC conservativeness reduction, based on Donsker–Varadhan representation \cite{donsker1975asymptotic} and sliced Wasserstein distances \cite{rabin2011wasserstein,bonneel2015sliced}.
+However, even these methods fail to fully close the privacy budget gap.
+To address this issue more fundamentally, we introduce the notion of \textit{Residual-PAC Privacy} (R-PAC privacy).
+Unlike PAC privacy, which aims to quantify and bound the privacy leaked, R-PAC privacy focuses instead on quantifying \textit{privacy remaining after information has been leaked by a data processing mechanism}, using $f$-divergence to this end.
+When $f$-divergence is instantiated as Kullback–Leibler (KL) divergence, we show that Residual-PAC Privacy is fully characterized by the conditional entropy up to a known constant that does not depend on the mechanism or the applied noise.

-We formally characterize the conservativeness from the automatic PAC Privacy algorithms.
-The closed-form upper bound obtained by Theorem 3 of~\cite{xiao2023pac} forms the theoretical foundation of the automatic PAC Privacy algorithms.
-Algorithm 1 of~\cite{xiao2023pac} leverages this result to perform end-to-end automatic privatization, systematically constructing a Gaussian noise distribution that implements any designated privacy budget as an upper bound on mutual information.
-Importantly, we show that the Gaussian noise distribution constructed by Algorithm 1 of~\cite{xiao2023pac} is the unique solution to a constrained optimization problem that seeks to minimize the noise magnitude (specifically, the trace of the covariance matrix of the Gaussian noise) subject to the constraint that the resulting Gaussian mutual information does not exceed the prescribed privacy budget.
-Thus, the PAC private mechanism derived by Algorithm 1 of~\cite{xiao2023pac} not only enforces the desired privacy bound, but does so in an optimally noise-efficient manner under the Gaussian assumption.